-There is much to celebrate in KCSP’s provisional 2017 primary and secondary results at all key stages.
+There is much to celebrate in KCSP’s 2017 primary and secondary results at all key stages.
 Our academies have continued to perform extremely well this year and compare very favourably with national and Kent averages across all measures.
 We are very pleased indeed to be able to say that overall pupils attending our academies attain well in all end of key stage tests and examinations and make better than average progress.
+We are proud that at Key Stage 4, our Progress 8 score, which is significantly above the national average, has placed KCSP as the 8th best performing MAT in England.

 The success of our academies has also been recognised by Ofsted.
 Since November 2016, half have been re-inspected, with inspectors finding that standards in the vast majority are at least good.
 Six academies are judged to be outstanding.

 This success is due to the hard work and dedication of our headteachers, leaders, staff and governors - and of course the pupils themselves, supported by their parents.
-The new academic year is well under way and I know that everyone is determined to build on this year’s achievements and make next year even better!
+As we enter 2018, I know that everyone is determined to build on last year’s achievements and make this year’s even better!

 Director of School Improvement